 The program is also involved in the Interagency Field Test and Evaluation (IFT&E) effort, aimed at addressing the potential impacts of operating wind turbines on defense and civilian radar systems.
 The program characterized the impact of wind turbines on the existing air surveillance radars, assessed near-term mitigation methods proposed by industry, and collected and analyzed data to advance research and development of long-term mitigation methods.
-Three rounds of air testing near wind turbine sites in Minnesota and Texas were conducted during 2012 and 2013, culminating in a final report.
+Three rounds of air testing near wind energy facilities in Minnesota and Texas were conducted during 2012 and 2013, culminating in a final report.
 DOE and its interagency partners are working to build off these tests to ensure that mitigation methods that have been tested can be deployed to reduce impacts to radar near wind facilities.

 Environmental Impacts and Siting Resources